 College - Louisiana State

-Chatman comes to the Sky from three years of coaching professional women’s basketball in Russia and 15 years on the coaching staff at LSU, her alma mater.
+Chatman came to the Sky after coaching professional womenís basketball in Russia and 15 years on the coaching staff at Louisiana State University (LSU), her alma mater.

 Chatman was named head coach of the LSU Lady Tigers in the 2003-2004 season, when Sue Gunter was forced to take medical leave mid-season.
-Chatman went a remarkable 47-3 in her first 50 games as head coach, the second best starting record in women’s basketball history.
-As head coach, she took the Tigers to three consecutive finishes in the Final Four.
-For her work in her first full season as a head coach, she was named the U.S. Basketball Writers Association National Coach of the Year, Women’s Basketball Coaches Association National Coach of the Year, Naismith National Coach of the Year and the Victor Award Female Coach of the Year.
-Chatman earned a coaching record of 90-14 with the Lady Tigers in three seasons as head coach and 15 seasons overall.
+Chatman went a remarkable 47-3 in her first 50 games as head coach, the second best starting record in womenís basketball history.
+She later took the Tigers to three consecutive finished in the Final Four.
+In her first full season as head coach, she was named the U.S. Basketball Writers Association National Coach of the Year, Womenís Basketball Coaches Association National Coach of the Year, Naismith National Coach of the Year, and the Victor Award Female Coach of the Year.
+Chatman earned a coaching record of 90-14 with the Lady Tigers in three season as head coach and 15 seasons overall.

-She has earned two gold medals with USA basketball, first as a player for the Junior National Team in 1987, and then as an assistant coach of the World University team in 2005.
+She has earned two gold medals with USA basketball, one as a player for the Junior National Team in 1987 and another as an assistant coach of the World University Team in 2005.

-As an LSU point guard from 1987-1991, Chatman led the Lady Tigers to their first ever SEC Tournament title in 1991, and earned recognition as the tournament’s Most Valuable Player.
-In her playing career at LSU, she was named All-SEC three times, named Kodak All-American in 1991, and set 20 school records.
+As an LSU point guard from 1987-1991, Chatman led the Lady Tigers to their first ever SEC Tournament title in 1991, and earned recognition as the tournamentís MVP.
+In her college career, she was named All-SEC three times, named Kodak All-American in 1991 and set 20 school records.

-Chatman earned her Bachelor’s Degree from LSU in December of 1991.
+Chatman earned her Bachelorís Degree from LSU in December of 1991.
 She is originally from Ama, Louisiana.